mdroste/stata-binscatter2/README.md

 Overview
 ---------------------------------

 binscatter2 is a faster method for producing binned scatterplots in Stata.
-It yields the same functionality as Michael Stepner's excellent [binscatter](https://github.com/michaelstepner/binscatter) package, but runs substantially faster for big datasets (see benchmarks).
-In addition, binscatter2 offers a handful of new features: the ability to overlay additional information about the conditional probability distribution (e.g. quantile intervals) and expanded options for fit lines/saving.
+It nests the functionality of the excellent [binscatter](https://github.com/michaelstepner/binscatter) package, but runs substantially faster for big datasets (see [benchmarks](#benchmarks)).
+In addition, binscatter2 offers a handful of new features: the ability to overlay additional information about the conditional probability distribution (e.g. quantile intervals) and expanded options for fit lines. saving, and multi-way fixed effects.

 Motivation
 ---------------------------------

 Binned scatterplots are a convenient, non-parametric method to visualize an arbitrary conditional expectation function.
 They are useful for examining the relationship between variables, possibly conditional on a set of covariates and/or fixed effects.
 Michael Stepner has provided a wonderful slide deck describing binned scatterplots on his website, available [here](https://michaelstepner.com/binscatter/binscatter-StataConference2014.pdf).

 Anyone who has used binscatter on a large dataset can appreciate that it takes a while to run.
 The original binscatter program is extremely well-written and was very efficient when it was written; however, recent improvements made possible by the Stata program [gtools](https://github.com/mcaceresb/stata-gtools) have allowed several of the operations underlying binscatter to be accomplished more efficiently and with fewer lines of code.
-This means that binscatter2 runs much more quickly than binscatter for large datasets, as demonstrated in the benchmarks below.
+This means that binscatter2 runs much more quickly than binscatter for large datasets, as demonstrated in the [benchmarks](#benchmarks) below.
 In my experience, working with data involving tens or hundreds of millions of observation, binscatter2 runs between two and eight times faster than binscatter.

 In addition, binscatter2 contains a handful of additional new features intended to enhance the functionality of binscatter.
 For one, binscatter now allows quantile intervals to be overlaid on top of the graph.
 This allows the user to gauge variation in the conditional distribution of y given x.